mu-ni/memo/bq/14principles.md

 - A time working on a project and the results exceeded the goals/Give me two examples of when you did more than what was required in any job experience.
   Current project, from scratch, just an innovation innovation project, 50 percent chance to fail.
-But luckily, we succeed/səkˈsiːd/ Help our data scientist and deliver team -> reduce time to deliver use same code(SQL) for batch-compute and realtime-compute
+But luckily, we succeed/səkˈsiːd/ Help our data scientist and delivery team -> reduce time to deliver use same code(SQL) for batch-compute and realtime-compute